AltCampus/css-in-detail/README.md

 ```

 Here, at the top we have selected the paragraph element change it's `background-color and font-size`.
 And again at the bottom, we selected paragraph element and change its background-color to green.
 When we will see the paragraph in the browser will find that the paragraph is having background `green`, and there won't be any changes in `font-size`, it will remain `24px` from the top selector.
 It's just because we haven't changed its font-size at the bottom selector.
 But for the background, we made changes at the bottom.
 Therefore, the green color will take precedence than orange because it is coming after orange in the stylesheet for the paragraph.

 That's how the cascading style sheet works.
 However sometimes this cascading fails when we use the different selectors to target elements in a style sheet.
-Let's have a look at how specificity works when we different selectors.
+Let's have a look at how specificity works when we use different selectors.

 ## 3. Specificity weight of selectors.